ccabanero/ios-unit-testing-patterns/README.md

 * When unit testing ViewController classes in storyboards, make sure to explicitly declare a 'Storyboard ID' property in the Identity Inspector for that ViewController.

-* With Xcode 7, avoid adding classes to the Unit Testing target (or making instance methods or properties public).
-Instead use the following at the top of each TestCase class
+* With Xcode 7, avoid adding classes to the Unit Testing target (or changing the access control level of classes for the sake of unit testing).
+Instead use the __@testable__ attribute before declaring your test case class (see below).

 ````
     import XCTest